backbonesk/chaching/README.md

 Beforementioned empty `$options` array may at the moment contain these keys:

 * `ecdsa_keys_file` - Absolute file path to file with Tatra banka's ECDSA keys (used only with HMAC message signing in CardPay and TatraPay)
 * `sandbox` - Would you like to use sandbox or production URLs when communicating with the bank or financial institution?
 Default value is `FALSE`.
-Due to their limitations, sandbox is available only for `Chaching::TRUSTPAY`, `Chaching::ECARD`, `Chaching::PAYPAL`, `Chaching::GPWEBPAY` and `Chaching::ITERMINAL` (if not listed here, production URLs will be used even in sandbox mode).
+Due to their limitations, sandbox is available only for `Chaching::TRUSTPAY`, `Chaching::ECARD`, `Chaching::PAYPAL`, `Chaching::GPWEBPAY`, `Chaching::ITERMINAL` and `Chaching::ITERMINAL2` (if not listed here, production URLs will be used even in sandbox mode).

 Afterwards, we need to create a request for the external service with specific information about the payment.